Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Self-adaptive randomized period-by-period heuristics

-The last step applied in each period $k$ is the feasibility routine, where the feasibility of the solution obtained after the lot-sizing step is checked.
-After the lot-sizing step, if the value of $\alpha$ is less than $T+1$ and there exists surplus capacity in period $k$, then the overloaded capacity $Q$ computed as line \ref{alg1: line 43} should be shifted to period $k$ with the minimal cost increase.
-Note that in this step, the future demands are allowed to be partially pre-produced in period $k$ and the priority indices for all items are non-positive according to the formula in Fig \ref{fig:priority indices}.
-After determine the extended period for all items $i \in {\cal N}$ and calculate the index $v_i$, the item $i'$ with the largest $v_i$ is also selected.
-Its future demands $x_{i't'}$ are partially (refer to line \ref{alg1: line 47}) or fully (refer to line \ref{alg1: line 49}) pre-produced in period $k$ in order to eliminate the overloaded capacity $Q$.
+The last step applied in each period $k$ is the feasibility routine.
+After the lot-sizing step, if the value of $\alpha$ is less than $T+1$ and there exists surplus capacity in period $k$, then the overloaded capacity $Q$ computed as in line \ref{alg1: line 40} should be shifted to period $k$ with the minimal cost increase.
+Note that in this step, the future lots can partially be transferred to the lot in period $k$.
+After determining the extended period for all items $i \in {\cal N}$ and calculate the index $v_i$ by using the PS-1 or PS-2 strategy, the item $i'$ with the largest $v_i$ is selected.
+Its future lot $x_{i't'}$ is partially (line \ref{alg1: line 44}) or fully (line \ref{alg1: line 46}) transferred to the lot of period $k$ for eliminating the overloaded capacity $Q$.
 This step terminates when the overloaded capacity $Q$ is eliminated which guarantees the final feasible solution.